Abstract

 Assumptions describe any interpretations or novel conclusions the enforcement-model has made, and judges whether these are sufficiently captured by the definition of the original compliance requirement.
 If not, we generate a "clarification" that formalizes this weakness of the original definition.
 The clarification is persisted and given to all future enforcement iterations, therefore providing the enforcement-model additional context generated by the judge-model.
 Using this additional context, the enforcement-model can now consistently apply the same assumption it made in a previous enforcement for all future cases where the same logic would be necessary.

 We also allow the judge-model to modify previously made clarifications.
 This effectively gives full autonomy to our judge-model to refine a compliance requirement over time, until it is sufficiently detailed.
 An agentic "scratchpad" that serves as the memory of our models.
 The refinement process is limited, meaning we tune our judge-model to never exceed a certain level of complexity for generated clarifications.
-Instead, it will autonomously experiment with different phrasing and edits until the frequency of those edits approaches zero. https://arxiv.org/pdf/2406.17663v1
+Instead, it will autonomously experiment with different phrasing and edits until the frequency of those edits approaches zero.
+This approach is similar to the one proposed in https://arxiv.org/pdf/2407.05682, however, we use a unified scratchpad with refinements.

 This provides us a novel and effective measure of requirement-ambiguity: